 Clients that use our indices as the basis for certain index-linked investment products, such as ETFs and mutual funds, commonly pay us a fee based on the investment product's assets.
 The value of an investment product's assets can increase or decrease along with market performance and inflows and outflows, which could impact our revenues.
 In addition, in many cases our fees can be affected by an increase or decrease in a product provider's total expense ratio ("TER").
 In those cases, a reduction in the TER may negatively impact our revenues.
 Asset-based fees make up a significant portion of our revenues.
 They accounted for approximately 14.8%, and 15.6% of revenues for the fiscal years ended December 31, 2012 and 2011, respectively.
-These assetbased fees accounted for 43.3% and 44.7% of the revenues from our ten largest clients for the fiscal years ended December 31, 2012 and 2011, respectively.
+These asset-based fees accounted for 43.3% and 44.7% of the revenues from our ten largest clients for the fiscal years ended December 31, 2012 and 2011, respectively.
 Volatile capital markets, such as those experienced recently, as well as changing investment styles, may influence an investor's decision to invest in and maintain an investment in an index-linked investment product.
-For example, as of December 31, 2012, the month-end value of assets in ETFs linked to MSCI equity indices was \$402.3 billion, which was 33.4% higher than the value of such assets as of December 31, 2011, and 10.6% higher than the value of such assets at September 30, 2012.
+For example, as of December 31, 2012, the month-end value of assets in ETFs linked to MSCI equity indices was \$402.3 billion, which was 33.4% higher than the value of such assets as Openber 30, 2012.